gonchar/VisionProVacuumDemo/README.md

 * I always enjoy with [Injection](https://github.com/johnno1962/InjectionIII) and on Apple Vision Pro it feels like you are a mage when you change the code and smth changes in front of you while your are wearing the device

 I wish I had this opensource example before.
 Happy to share it with community.

-This project is part of [DevNotes bundle I sell on gumroad](https://sgonchar.gumroad.com/l/realitykit-visionos). if you are interesting in building native epxeriences for Apple Vision Pro using RealityKit I highly recommend this, it will save you countless of hours.
-I've gathered all my experience, tips and tricks there.

-You can see and buy [DevNotes here](https://sgonchar.gumroad.com/l/realitykit-visionos)